-Drink 1/2 your body weight in ounces of water per day is a good starting point for anyone.
-Keep in mind that some beverages are dehydrating, such as; coffee, caffeine, soda, alcohol and even juice.
-So, for each 8 ounce glass you’ll need to replace it with 12 ounces of water.
+Drinking 1/2 your body weight in ounces of water per day is a good starting point for anyone.
+Keep in mind that some beverages are dehydrating, such as coffee, caffeine, soda, alcohol and even juice.
+So, for each 8-ounce glass, you’ll need to replace it with 12 ounces of water.
 Also, many medications are dehydrating, it’s important to read the information on your medicines.
 Some will actually say that you need to drink plenty of water while taking them.

 By the way, no need to chug -just sip throughout the day.
 If you find the urge to chug, that means you are already getting dehydrated.
 Following along the lines of the advice of Dori (the funny blue fish in the move Nemo); ‘Just keep sipping, just keep sipping….‘